All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What About GLP-1 Patches Sold Online Without a Prescription?

-Products marketed online as "GLP-1 patches" or "semaglutide patches" that do not require a prescription are not pharmaceutical GLP-1 receptor agonists.
+Products marketed online as "GLP-1 patches" or "semaglutide patches" that don't require a prescription aren't pharmaceutical GLP-1 receptor agonists.
 These are typically herbal or supplement-based transdermal patches that claim to support weight loss through ingredients like berberine, green tea extract, chromium, or other botanicals.
-They do not contain semaglutide, tirzepatide, or any actual GLP-1 peptide.
+They don't contain semaglutide, tirzepatide, or any actual GLP-1 peptide.

 Some of these products use marketing language designed to create association with GLP-1 medications without making explicit drug claims.
 Terms like "GLP-1 activating patch," "GLP-1 support patch," and "natural GLP-1 enhancer" are marketing terminology, not pharmacological descriptions.
 No over-the-counter patch can replicate the mechanism of a prescription GLP-1 receptor agonist.

-If you are interested in GLP-1 therapy for weight loss, the only clinically proven options currently available are prescription injectable and oral formulations obtained through a licensed healthcare provider.
-Do not substitute OTC patches for medical treatment based on marketing claims.
+If you're interested in GLP-1 therapy for weight loss, the only supported by clinical evidence options currently available are prescription injectable and oral formulations obtained through a licensed healthcare provider.
+Don't substitute OTC patches for medical treatment based on marketing claims.

 What GLP-1 Options Are Actually Available Right Now?